gorillamindset/DesiFrame/README.md

 ## <a name="tech-stack"> Tech Stack</a>

 - React.js
+- vite
 - Appwrite
 - React Query
 - TypeScript
 - Shadcn
 - Tailwind CSS
+-
+## <a name="features">Features</a>
+To use it just clone the repository locally and install the dependencies locally and run "npm run dev"

 ## <a name="features">Features</a>